 - If my name changed recently, do I need a new social security card?

 - Yes.
-Whenever your name changes, because of marriage, divorce, or any legal action, you must get a new social security card and provide this card to the Payroll Office.
+Whenever your name changes, because of marriage, divorce, or any legal action, you must get a new social security card and provide this number and new name to Payroll Services.
 First, fill out SS-5 to file your name change with the SSA.
-When you get your new card in the mail, take it to the Payroll Office and change your name on the payroll records.
+When you get your new card in the mail, take it to Payroll Services and change your name on the payroll records.
 Be sure to change your name with SSA before you change your name with payroll.
 Otherwise, your wages could be incorrectly reported resulting in you receiving less money when you retire or become disabled.
 If you're married and file a joint tax return with your spouse, the IRS will reject the joint return if the names and social security number on the return don't match the SSA's records.
-Destroy the old card.

 Proving Your Right to Work: Immigration and Naturalization Service Form I-9, Employment Eligibility Verification